Statistical tests are used in hypothesis testing. They can be used to:

 4. Low sample size

-When the percentages shown in an analysis are based on small sub-samples, the results may be unreliable.
-The Low sample size feature hides or fades values in the table when the unweighted value of the denominator (base) used for percentage calculations is equal or lower than a specified level.
+When the results in the analysis are based on small sub-samples the low sample size feature hides or fades values in the table when the unweighted value of the denominator (base) used for calculations is equal or lower than a specified level.

-The option LOW under test, allows you to easily identify when the unweighted base goes below certain thresholds.
+The option LOW under test, allows you to easily identify when the denominator (base) goes below certain thresholds.
 The LOW option becomes available when nothing is selected.

 |Low Sample Option||Default Threshold||Description|